MID-EIGHTEENTH CENTURY NAUTICAL TERMS

 Establishment: The authorised number of men that make up the crew of a man-of-war.
 Also, the authorised dimensions and fitting of particular classes of man-of-war.

-Fake Out: To lay out a cable so that its coils (also known as fakes) are able to run freely without interfering with each other.
+Fake out: To lay out a cable so that its coils (also known as fakes) are able to run freely without interfering with each other.

-Fall: The loose end of a tackle.
+Fall: The loose end of a tackle, the part that moves when the tackle is worked.

 Fathom: Six feet, a measure used for depth of water or length of rope or cable.